hsk81/yeoman-generator-dizmo/README.md

 * `settings`: Any entry provided here will be translated to an entry in `build/Info.plist`, which is the main control file defining the properties of a dizmo.

-#### Defaults
+### Default Configuration

 The `dizmo` section in `package.json` can be extended with default values, which have to reside in `.generator-dizmo/config.json` (in *any* of the parent directories):

     {
         "dizmo": {
+            "settings": {..},
-            "install-to": "..", "settings": {..}
+            "install-to": ".."
         }
     }

-The configuration is hierarchical and recursive, meaning that a `.generator-dizmo/config.json` file can be saved in any parent directory of the current project's path, all of which are then merged during the build dynamically into `package.json`, where configuration files in the lower levels have precedence.
+The configuration is hierarchical and recursive, meaning that a `.generator-dizmo/config.json` file can be saved in any parent directory of the current project, all of which are then merged during the build dynamically into `package.json`, where configuration values from files in the *lower levels* (meaning closer to `package.json`) have precedence.

+#### Yeoman: Managing Configuration

+As alternative to `.generator-dizmo/config.json` the `.yo-rc.json` file can be used to store default configuration values; see [managing configuration](http://yeoman.io/authoring/storage.html) for further information.

-#### `npm install` vs `npm run-script install`
+### `npm install` vs `npm run-script install`

 Please note that `npm install` and `npm run-script install` are two *different* actions!
 While the former installs all dependencies declared in `package.json` *and* runs the latter, the latter simply builds the dizmo and copies the `*.dzm` artifact to the `install-to` destination.